Man threatens to shut down airport to manipulate futures market

 - and falsely represent to police act or event calling for investigation.

-O’Brien Criminal and Civil Solicitors successfully acted for MB at the Centre Local Court.
+O’Brien Criminal and Civil Solicitors successfully acted for MB at the Central Local Court in Sydney’s CBD.

-If you are facing firearms charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the firearms defence lawyers in our Sydney office.
+If you are facing criminal charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment.
+Our criminal defence lawyers in our Sydney office are ready at any time to speak with you.